codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 </Tabs>

 Display the response to the customer and allow them to select the desired expense account.
-Store the `id` and use it as the expense account Id in future operations.
+Store the account as `expenseAccount` and use it as the expense account in future operations.

 If the customer wants to create a new nominal expense account for this purpose, use our [Get create account model](//lending-api#/operations/get-create-chartOfAccounts-model) to figure out what payload is required for account creation.
 Next, call the [Create account](/lending-api#/operations/create-account) endpoint to create the new account.